rust-lang/blog.rust-lang.org/posts/inside-rust/2020-08-12-changes-to-x-py-defaults.md

 2. `build/stage1-rustc`
 3. `build/stage2-rustc`

 Normally, contributors only want to build the compiler once, which lets them test their changes quickly.
-After this change, this is in fact what happens:
+After this change, that's now the case:

 1. `build/stage0-rustc`